Héctor Herrera: Houston Dynamo

 On 2 March 2022, Major League Soccer club Houston Dynamo announced that it had signed Herrera on a pre-contract agreement through the 2024 season with an option for 2025.
 He committed to the club as a Designated Player.

 On 3 November 2024, during a MLS Cup match, Herrera was sent off in the 65th minute for spitting towards a referee following a disagreement on a foul.
 He was handed a three-game suspension and was fined an undisclosed amount.

 On 6 November, Houston Dynamo opted not to pick up Herrera's contract option and released him.

 Toluca

-On 2 January 2025, Herrera made his return to Liga MX and joined Toluca.
+On 2 January 2025, Herrera returned to Liga MX, joining Toluca.
+During his time with the club, he helped the team win two league championships.
+He departed on 7 January 2026.

+Return to Houston Dynamo

+On 14 January 2026, Herrera signed with Houston Dynamo, starting his second spell with the club.

 International career

 Youth

 In 2012, Herrera was chosen by coach Luis Fernando Tena to participate in the 2012 CONCACAF Olympic Qualifying Tournament held in the United States.
 Mexico went on to win the tournament by defeating Honduras in the final, thus qualifying to the 2012 Olympic Games held in London.

 Herrera was a vital part in the Mexico squad that won the 2012 Toulon Tournament, and was awarded the Meilleur Joueur (Best Player), the most outstanding player of the tournament.

 Herrera made the final cut for those participating in the 2012 Summer Olympics.
 Mexico won the gold medal after defeating Brazil 2–1 in the final.